gramener/gramex/gramex/apps/guide/config/README.md

   `base/dir/gramex.yaml` has a `$YAMLURL` of `base/dir`, and `gramex.yaml` has a `$YAMLURL` of `.`.
 - `$GRAMEXPATH`: absolute path to the Gramex directory
+- `$GRAMEXAPPS`: absolute path to the Gramex apps directory
 - `$GRAMEXHOST`: hostname of the system where Gramex is running
 - `$GRAMEXDATA` is the directory where local Gramex data is stored.
 This is at:
     - `%LOCALAPPDATA%\Gramex Data\` on Windows